1998 Major League Baseball expansion: History

 After whittling down the field to four finalists (Northern Virginia, Orlando, Phoenix and Tampa Bay), MLB announced Phoenix and Tampa Bay as the two expansion franchises on March 9, 1995.
 Announced to begin play for the 1998 season, each ownership group paid a $130 million expansion fee to enter the league.
 The ownership groups paid $32 million in July 1995, $25 million in July 1996, $40 million in July 1997 and $33 million in November 1997.
 In addition, the two expansion teams gave away their rights to $5 million from baseball's central fund for each of the five years following expansion (1998–2002).

 The adding of the 29th and 30th team caused the American League and the National League to have fifteen teams each.
 Because of the odd number of teams, only seven games could possibly be scheduled in each league on any given day.
 Thus, one team in each league would have to be idle on any given day.
 This would have made it difficult for scheduling, in terms of travel days and the need to end the season before October.
-In order for MLB officials to continue primarily intraleague play, both leagues would need to carry an even number of teams, so the decision was made to move one club from the AL Central to the NL Central - it was ultimately then-acting Commissioner Bud Selig (who at the time also owned the Milwaukee Brewers) who agreed to have his own franchise change leagues.
+To continue intraleague-only play throughout most of the season, both leagues would need to carry an even number of teams, so the decision was made to move one club from the AL Central to the NL Central - it was ultimately then-acting Commissioner Bud Selig (who at the time also owned the Milwaukee Brewers) who agreed to have his own franchise change leagues.

 The 1998 expansion remains the most recent to be conducted in Major League Baseball.
-MLB would later reverse the imbalance created by the 1998 expansion when, following the sale of the Houston Astros, the new owners agreed to move their franchise to the American League.
+MLB would later reverse the imbalance created by the 1998 expansion when, following the sale of the Houston Astros, the new owners agreed to move their franchise to the American League before the 2013 season.
 Following that transaction, MLB consequently altered its season structure so as to include interleague play throughout the regular season.